suneeta-mall/suneeta-mall.github.io/_posts/2019-12-20-Reproducibility-in-machine-learning.md

 ## Part 2: Realizing reproducible Machine Learning - with Tensorflow

-The focus of [Part 2] - **realizing reproducible Machine Learning - with Tensorflow** will be writing reproducible machine learning code.
+The focus of [Part 2] will be writing reproducible machine learning code.
 [Tensorflow][tensorflow] is being used as machine learning stack for demonstration purposes.
 This blog can be accessed [here][Part 2].

 ## Part 3: End-to-end reproducible Machine Learning pipelines on Kubernetes